-- 3 The Critical Moment: Getting Operational Intelligence from Logs, Metrics, and Transactions - 4 Real-Time Analytics for Operational Insight - 9 Addressing the Real Problem: Too Much Data, too Little Time - 10 jKool Features - 16 Operational Intelligence and the Developer - 20 Conclusion
+- 3 Getting Operational Intelligence from Logs, Metrics and Transactions - 4 Real-Time Analytics for Operational Insight - 10 Addressing the Real Problem: Too Much Data, Too Little Time - 15 AutoPilot Insight Features - 18 Operational Intelligence, IT Ops and the Developer - 24 Conclusion

-The Critical Moment: Getting Operational Intelligence from Logs, Metrics, and Transactions
+IT Operational Intelligence from Logs, Metrics and Transactions

-For Java developers, IT ops professionals and members of the DevOps group, the ultimate advantage would be to know everything as it happens in their business and everything that could happen.
-To know all and see all with complete vision is the competitive ideal: operations managers detecting performance problems before delays arise, the company discovering trends the moment they form.
-If there is a function in modern technology that offers anything close to this ideal of omniscience, it's analyzing and visualizing machine data in real time.
+For IT Ops professionals, members of the DevOps group and developers, the ultimate advantage would be to know everything as it happens in their business-and everything that could happen.
+To know all and see all with complete vision is the competitive ideal: operations managers armed with real-time analytics, detecting performance problems before delays arise, the company discovering trends the moment they form.
+If there is a function in modern technology that offers anything close to this ideal of omniscience, it's providing real-time analytics to prevent problems (or at least their impact) and forensics to resolve the problems you can't prevent.

-Such awareness is so difficult to attain, and it is often impossible for companies to know in advance what events need to be analyzed and when analysis must happen.
+Such awareness is so difficult to attain, and it is often impossible for companies to know in advance what events need to be analyzed and when that analysis must happen.
 IT must store everything and analyze everything or risk missing the most important evidence of operational lags, risks or rising customer trends.
-For security compliance reasons alone, enterprises are required to maintain good logs, store logs for one year, secure these logs-and review them daily.
+For security compliance reasons alone, enterprises are required to maintain good logs, store logs for at least one year, secure these logs-and review them daily.

 An important consideration is whether staff is looking at the data with the right degree of resolution.
-A low-resolution view lets support staff isolate a problem to, say, a specific infrastructure tier and then pass the problem to a specialist-who will start all over again diagnosing the problem with a different tool.
-While this common approach works, it is time-consuming, expensive and disruptive.
-A more productive approach is to use a high-resolution analysis that enables application support to diagnose a problem and immediately begin its resolution.
+A low-resolution view lets support staff isolate a problem to, say, a specific infrastructure tier and then pass the problem to a specialist--who will start all over again diagnosing the problem with a different tool.
+While this common approach works, it is time consuming, expensive and disruptive.
+A more productive approach would be to use a highresolution analysis enabling application support to diagnose a problem, providing them with the forensics to immediately begin its resolution.